nerdslab/nuclr/README.md

 bash utils/forward_all_epochs.sh <run_id> <data-config-name> [batch_size] [epoch_stride]
 ```

-This would store the embeddings in `../embs/<run_id>/embs_epoch_*.pt` depending on
+This would store the embeddings in `../embs/<run_id>/embs_epoch_<num>.pt`.
-the `run_id` and epoch number of the checkpoints used.
-In most cases, you would want to use the "transductive" versions of each dataset, since we
+In most cases, you should use the "transductive" versions of each dataset while gathering these embeddings, since we
 want to compute embeddings for all neurons here.

-**5. Run evaluation on the produced embeddings**
-Evaluation scipts are present and documented in the `eval_scripts/` directory.
+Once you have the embeddings, you can follow the instructions in `eval_scripts/README.md` to run our evaluation scipts.

 ## Citation